Bespoke Interiors for the Westside's Vertical City

 Custom Cabinetry & Built-Ins Throughout the Home

 A Century City residence asks more of its cabinetry than the kitchen alone.
-We design and build media walls that frame the skyline view, home-office systems for the executive who works between meetings on Avenue of the Stars, dressing rooms and closet millwork, wet bars for entertaining, and the kind of concealed storage that keeps a compact high-rise feeling open and uncluttered.
+We design and build media walls that frame the skyline view, home-office systems for those who work from home between meetings, dressing rooms and closet millwork, wet bars for entertaining, and the kind of concealed storage that keeps a compact high-rise feeling open and uncluttered.

 Designed and finished to match the kitchen, these built-ins let a single material language carry through the whole residence, so the home feels considered from the entry to the primary suite.